merlynjocol/AgeGuess-Data-Analysis--Gender-Ethnic-analysis-in-age-guessing/README.md

 * `ag_guess.csv` Dataset with 220.231 Age guess
 * `ag_gamers.csv` Dataset of 4651 photos have been uploaded by citizens and used by gamers
 * `ag_photos.csv` Dataset of 4437 citizens who have engaged with the project since 2012
-* `custom.geo.json`: Dataset with geovariables of the countries and map world. https://geojson-maps.ash.ms/
+* `custom.geo.json`: Dataset with geovariables of the countries and worldmap. https://geojson-maps.ash.ms/
 * Access to the Public AgueGuess Dataset: https://www.ageguess.org/download

 **Variables information**